 But not quite.
 This passenger has a legitimate grievance.
 Beyond the airline industry’s preoccupation with hierarchies, it’s clear that he received a substandard product and was then kept waiting for months.

 Not exactly the American way, is it?

 Eventually, the case made it to the right person’s desk.
 Out of the blue, a claims adjuster from American phoned Hartwick and offered $500 to settle the case.

 “Although my initial complaint was with the food, it has escalated to a total lack of follow-through on American’s part,” he says.
-“I still have not seen any analysis of the object, so I have no idea what I was exposed to.”
+“I haven’t seen any analysis of the object yet, so I have no idea what I was exposed to.”

 Fair enough.
 I checked with American, which was quick to point out that the incident occurred before the merger.

 “It may be tough to track down folks who have personal knowledge and we may need to search records,” a representative told me.

 The risk management department, which handles claims of this nature, had escalated the incident beyond customer service.

 American agreed to follow up with Hartwick and fulfill its promise to share the internal documents with him.
 As to sweetening the $500 offer, that seems unlikely.

 So today’s question is, would you take $500 from American Airlines if you found something dark and slimy in your salad?